Upper Klamath River – Keno

 (up to two anglers per boat)

-Includes: Guide, lunch and river shuttle.
-Rods, reels and terminal tackle can be provided if necessary.
+Includes: Guide, rods, reels, and terminal tackle can be provided if necessary.

 (Rates are subject to change.)